Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin-triplet Cooper pairs

-In the BdG formalism adopted in this work [Eq.~(\ref{eq_Eqbdg})], for simplicity, we use the index $\nu$ to denote the spin configuration of the Cooper pairs instead of explicitly using $(\sigma_1, \sigma_2)$ and $\nu = +1$ ($-1$) corresponds to spin-up (spin-down) electrons paired with spin-down (spin-up) holes.
-The superconducting pair amplitudes are encoded in the anomalous component of the Floquet Green's function, associated with the Floquet BdG Hamiltonian as
+In the BdG formalism employed here [Eq.~\eqref{eq_Eqbdg}], we simplify notation by introducing the index $\nu$ to denote the spin configuration of Cooper pairs, rather than explicitly writing $(\sigma_1, \sigma_2)$.
+Specifically, $\nu = +$ ($-$) labels spin-up (spin-down) electrons paired with spin-down (spin-up) holes.
+As noted at the beginning of this subsection, the Floquet pair amplitudes are encoded in the anomalous components of the Floquet Green's function in Nambu space, associated with the Floquet BdG Hamiltonian via~\cite{Cayao2021}.
+More precisely, the Floquet Nambu Green's function is obtained as